dmiz6393/kaggle_competition/README.md

 ## The Modeling Process and Executive Summary

+This was an in class kaggle competition.
+My model won for the best RMSE score: https://www.kaggle.com/c/dsi-smd-1-project-2-regression-challenge/leaderboard

-We analyzed and cleaned the data, then built a model using the following process:
+I analyzed and cleaned the data, then built a model using the following process:

 ### Cleaning the data

-   - We found that some ordinal and nominal values had NaN, instead of NA.
+   - Found that some ordinal and nominal values had NaN, instead of NA.
 We replaced this with either NA or None (indicated in the data dictionary).
    - Other null values such as Lot Frontage or Garage Yr Built were replaced with mean values of those columns (there wasn't a sigificant difference between mean and median values).
    - The rest of the null values were dropped, being that there were only 1 or 2 of them in each respective remaining category.
    - We also made sure to lowercase and remove spaces from feature names.